jedrasik/vscode-chat-history-fix/UNDERSTANDING_MESSAGES.md

 ```
 Index has:
   - abc123 → ❌ File missing (orphan) → Kept by default
+              💡 Found in workspace XYZ - you can copy it!
   - def456 → ❌ File missing (orphan) → Kept by default
   - ghi789 → ✅ File exists → Will remain